History of Maritime… Glimpses of Before and During Nelson’s Time

-The vast expanses of oceans, and all that they relate to, have always held a fascination for me. – Not like a fascination for arts and music, but a fascination which is a contrary one.
-On the one hand, the sheer majesty and rugged beauty of the seas, and on the other the morbid fascination with the unknown quantity that is embodied by these vast bodies of water.
-I think I rather fancied myself on one of those ships, embarking on a voyage, hoping to discover something exciting, inwardly quaking at the skirmishes history has witnessed in the name of power.
+The vast expanses of oceans; and all that they relate to; have always held a fascination for me.
+Not like a fascination for arts and music.
+But a fascination; which is a contrary one.
+On the one hand, the sheer majesty and rugged beauty of the seas.
+Also, on the other the morbid fascination, with the unknown quantity that is embodied by these vast bodies of water.
+I think I rather fancied myself on one of those ships, embarking on a voyage, hoping to discover something exciting.
+As well as inwardly quaking at the skirmishes history has witnessed in the name of power.

-Even as a child, I would watch the ships go sailing past, and I now recall the lines that likened chance meetings to “Ships that pass in the night”.
-Wonder and awe at those great seafaring idols, their isolated, yet exciting lives, knowing they were on a path to discovery: those were the feelings that would arise, and impel me to gather more and more knowledge as time went by.
+Even as a child, I would watch the ships go sailing past.
+I now recall the lines that likened chance meetings to “Ships that pass in the night”.
+Wonder and awe at those great seafaring idols, their isolated, yet exciting lives; knowing they were on a path to discovery.
+Those were the feelings that would arise, and impel me to gather more and more knowledge as time went by.
 I remained ignorant about the turbulence on the seas till the time I delved into Maritime history.

 (Maritime Wikipedia).
 In order to get the true picture of where we are today as regards the sailing of the seas; we need to go back ages.
 The subject is so vast that I may run out of space and time; I was to put down all that caught my fancy.

-It covers a broad spectrum of human relationships– whether they be with the seas, the geographical boundaries of the globe, with other nations, or even between themselves.
-It reveals how mankind behaves in situations that can be of the direst nature, especially when battling the seas externally, and the turmoil within themselves.
+It covers a broad spectrum of human relationships; whether they be with the seas, the geographical boundaries of the globe with other nations.
+Or even between themselves.
+It reveals how mankind behaves in situations that can be of the direst nature.
+Especially when battling the seas externally.
+Along with the turmoil within themselves.

 Naval history does not limit itself to just human relationships.
 But extends to the related sciences and commercial activities as well.
 E.g. shipping, ship- building, maritime law, trade, etc.